Before we get into the list of the best pop up campers…let me tell you a quick story. It’s about a tent and an RV that were madly in love.

 Here’s the detailed video tour.

-Now that we’ve looked at some of the more traditional pop-up trailer campers, let’s have a look at two unique pop-up campers that you should also keep your eye on.
+Let’s have a look at three more unique pop-up campers that you should also keep your eye on.

-The pop-up for going off the beaten path.
+The best pop-up for going off the beaten path.

 Most pop-up campers can’t handle much more than the occasional pothole.
 This Opus off-road pop-up camper laughs in the face of potholes and dirt roads.
 It’s made to go…well, anywhere your vehicle can go.